Storytelling (film): Plot

 Vi is a graduate student dating an undergrad, Marcus, who has cerebral palsy, though he observes that she no longer seems passionate about their relationship.
 They are in a creative writing class taught by a well known black author, Mr. Scott.
 Marcus has written an amateurish story about the effect of Vi's love on his medical condition, and she encourages him to share it in the class's workshop.
 While other students give it tepid praise, Mr. Scott and his favorite student, Catherine, harshly dismiss it as mediocre trash.
 Upset, Marcus angrily blames Vi for not warning him against sharing the story, and breaks up with her, accusing her of being secretly attracted to Mr. Scott.
 A hurt and heartbroken Vi goes out to a bar and encounters Mr. Scott.
-She thanks him for being honest about Marcus's story, praises his writing, and asks if he thinks she will make a great writer; he tells her that he does not.
+She thanks him for being honest about Marcus's story, praises his writing, and asks if he thinks she has potential as a writer; he tells her that he does not.
 After she flirts with him clumsily, they return to his residence, where she discovers photos of Catherine and other students naked and in various poses.
 Mr. Scott and Vi have rough sex.
 Afterwards, Vi returns to Marcus in tears and reconciles with him.
 Later, back in the class workshop, Vi shares a fictionalized version of her encounter with Mr. Scott.
 The other students are appalled by the story's content, and Catherine calmly eviscerates the piece, claiming that "Vi" is an arrogant, narcissistic fetishist and racist.
 When Marcus and Vi defend the piece as being a real experience, an unimpressed Mr. Scott informs them that when she starts writing about an experience, it becomes fiction, and that the story is nevertheless an improvement over her other works because there "is now at least a beginning, a middle, and an end."